 Holt euch die lustigen Blumen, holt euch das lustige …..

 It means “Get the funny flowers, get the funny …”, where here the dots stand for the name of the product that they of course mentioned.
 The point of the ad was that the dish liquid was so soft to your skin (“non-violent”) and that doing the dishes is no work at all, but fun with the product.
-Recall the hippies besides being trouble makers, they were considered as lazy, laying on a house boat being full of drugs, jumping up and down at music festivals or just having fun on the beach.
+Recall the Hippies besides being trouble makers, they were considered as lazy, laying on a house boat being full of drugs, jumping up and down at music festivals or just having fun on the beach.

 These stickers were everywhere, on cars, kitchen wall tiles, school bags, you name it.
 It seemed like everyone had them clued onto something they possessed.
 Everyone, but me.
 Don’t get me wrong.
-For one, my mom used a cheaper dish liquid than the one that came with the flowers.
+For one, my mom used a cheaper dish cleaner than the one that came with the flowers.
 Second, I didn’t even want them.
 I thought the stickers were ugly and that those people used them out of context.

 The Hippie look